camillelamy/explainers/anonymous_iframes.md

 * To allow anonymous iframes to access one another if they are coming from the same origin we must maintain a mapping of original origin to opaque origin for each anonymous iframe subtree, which is complex.
 * We would probably need to standardize what happens when a frame with an opaque origin wants to access a storage API since sandboxed iframes with opaque origins do not have access to storage APIs at all.
 * It is not clear how this would interact with other checks pertaining on origin (e.g. X-Frame-Options, various CSP checks, …) potentially leading to further breakages.

+### Privacy

+The main privacy threat posed by this API is the risk of a data leak through a side channel attack like Spectre.
+As detailed in the threat model above, we believe the API provides a meaningful defense against Spectre attacks, and thus does not pose a privacy risk.

+## Self-Review Questionnaire: Security and Privacy

+#### What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

+The `Sec-Fetch-COEP` header exposes the COEP of the environment a resource will be rendered in.
+This allows a server to decline answering a request if they do not want their resource to be embedded in a more dangerous environment.
+The `Document.credentials` method exposes whether a document is loaded in an anonymous iframe or not, allowing a document to change its behavior depending on the availability of existing credentials or stored resources.

+#### Do features in your specification expose the minimum amount of information necessary to enable their intended uses?

+Yes.

+#### How do the features in your specification deal with personal information, personally-identifiable information (PII), or information derived from them?

+The feature does not deal with PII.

+#### How do the features in your specification deal with sensitive information?

+The feature does not deal with sensitive information.

+#### Do the features in your specification introduce new state for an origin that persists across browsing sessions?

+No.

+#### Do the features in your specification expose information about the underlying platform to origins?

+No.

+#### Does this specification allow an origin to send data to the underlying platform?

+No.

+#### Do features in this specification allow an origin access to sensors on a user’s device?

+No.

+#### What data do the features in this specification expose to an origin?
+Please also document what data is identical to data exposed by other features, in the same or different contexts.

+The `Sec-Fetch-COEP` header exposes the COEP of the environment a resource will be rendered in.
+This corresponds to the COEP of the embedder of the resource, or the fact that a resource is loading in an anonymous iframe.
+This allows a server to decline answering a request if they do not want their resource to be embedded in a more dangerous environment.

+#### Do features in this specification enable new script execution/loading mechanisms?

+No.

+#### Do features in this specification allow an origin to access other devices?

+No.

+#### Do features in this specification allow an origin some measure of control over a user agent’s native UI?

+No.

+#### What temporary identifiers do the feautures in this specification create or expose to the web?

+None.

+#### How does this specification distinguish between behavior in first-party and third-party contexts?

+There is no distinction between first-party and third-party ability to embed anonymous iframes.
+This is due to the recursive nature of COEP.
+To deploy COEP in a frame, all child frames need to deploy COEP first.
+Since this is a mechanism to help with the deployment of COEP, we want to offer third-party iframes the option to ease their own COEP deployment by being able to embed their own third party content as anonymous iframes.

+#### How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?

+No difference with regular mode.

+#### Does this specification have both "Security Considerations" and "Privacy Considerations" sections?

+Yes.

+#### Do features in your specification enable origins to downgrade default security protections?

+No.